-You'll see a few Western faces in this gorgeous, mountainous region of Sulawesi home to the Torajans.
+One of the best things to do in Indonesia is to visit the gorgeous, mountainous region of Sulawesi — home to the Torajans.
 Tucked amid the rugged peaks and fertile plateaus of inland South Sulawesi live many isolated groups known collectively as the Torajan.
 The winding mountain road from Makassar to Tana Toraja, which even at local drivers’ breakneck speeds takes a minimum of seven hours, passes Pare-Pare and inland Enrekang.

 From here, the road enters a land of steep terraced slopes, tall bamboo forests and high mountain peaks.
 Across the Sungai Sa’dan from Salubarani, there is a large boat-shaped arch, marking the entrance to Tana Toraja.
 The road continues through Bambapuang Valley and past the shapely Buntu Kabobong (Erotic Hills).

 The largest Buddhist temple in the world and one of the best things to do in Indonesia for witnessing the greatest piece of classical architecture.
 The approach to the Unesco World Heritage Site at Borobudur passes through busy roadside communities and rich agricultural countryside.
 Allow yourself a minimum of two hours to tour the candi (temple), though you could easily spend half a day here.